 Note: Any election under Options 2 or 3 must be in written form.
 Notice of remarriage as well as an election to increase coverage or to terminate spouse coverage may be submitted on DD Form 2656-6 .

+Question 4.
+If my spouse has passed away and I have not remarried, will my children receive my SBP annuity when I die?
 Answer: Your children will receive the SBP annuity if you elected coverage for spouse and children and they are eligible "dependent child" beneficiaries at the time of your death.
 An eligible dependent child must be: